-The Company has received from each of the independent non-executive Directors, namely, Ms. Leung Yuen Man, Mr. Kong Hing Ki and Mr. Feng Jianzhong, an annual confirmation of independence pursuant to Rule 3.13 of the Listing Rules and the Company considers them to be independent.
+The Company has received from each of the independent non-executive Directors, namely, Ms. Leung Yuen Man, Mr. Kong Hing Ki and Mr. Feng Jianzhong, an annual confirmation of independence and the Company considers them to be independent.

 BIOGRAPHIES OF DIRECTORS AND OTHER SENIOR MANAGEMENT